 Beware of scams

-Investment has its fare share of risks, but when it comes to gold you should be extra cautious.
+Investment has its fair share of risks, but when it comes to gold you should be extra cautious.
 When investing in gold it is very important to be sure of the quality of gold that you are investing in.
 There have been cases of counterfeit gold coins being sold.

 Choose your investment plans

 You may boldly invest a lump sum amount on gold or you can go for monthly investment plans.
-Many people take loans just to invest in Gold which adds to asset and helps pay-off the loans.
+Many people take loans just to invest in Gold which adds to assets and helps pay-off the loans.
 You may choose to not block a large sum of money and invest monthly in National Spot Exchange Limited’s E-Gold or Gold mutual funds.